onflow/fcl-js/packages/fcl/README.md

 Something new was introduced in the above file, we used `0xProfile` instead of `0xba1132bc08f82fe2` in the import statement.
 Way way way back at the start of this guide we added in the configuration `config().put("0xProfile", "0xba1132bc08f82fe2")`, it turns out that when we are using FCL, that configuration allows us to pull the corresponding addresses from any configuration value where its key starts with `0x`.
-This is super convienient when you move from one environment/chain to another, all you should need to do is update your environment variables to reflect your new environment/chain, none of you code should need to change.
+This is super convenient when you move from one environment/chain to another, all you should need to do is update your environment variables to reflect your new environment/chain, none of you code should need to change.

-Other than that newly introduced import, hopefully the above is looking familliar to you now.
+Other than that newly introduced import, hopefully the above is looking familiar to you now.
 Let's put this aside for now and move onto how to initialize an account with a Profile.

 :tada: Congrats!!
 You now have a re-usable script that you can use to check if an account is initialized.